tinymce/tinymce-docs/modules/ROOT/pages/creating-an-icon-pack.md

----
-layout: default
-title: Create an icon pack for TinyMCE
+# Create an icon pack for TinyMCE
-title_nav: Create an icon pack
+:title_nav: Create an icon pack
-description_short: Introducing icon pack creation.
+:description_short: Introducing icon pack creation.
-description: How to make your own icon pack.
+:description: How to make your own icon pack.
-keywords: create creator skin icon
+:keywords: create creator skin icon
----

 TinyMCE 6 introduced icon packs for customizing the editor icons.